kilgore-trout-graphics/outlands-containers/README.md

 6. Load your client and check out your new bags!

 Just delete the files from GumpOverrides if you want to restore the original bag graphics.

+If you have any questions contact Kilgore Trout on the UO Outlands discord.